-It's a Doodle K9 Service Reveals New Batch of Labradoodle puppies for Adoption
+It's a Doodle K9 Service Reveals New Batch of Labradoodle Puppies for Adoption

-Doodle K9 Unveils Adorable PuppiesSOOKE, BRITISH COLUMBIA, CANADA, April 25, 2025 /EINPresswire.com/ -- A new litter of Labradoodle puppies has been made available for adoption through It’s a Doodle K9 Service, an established dog training and breeding provider based in British Columbia.
+It’s a Doodle K9 Unveils New Labradoodles!SOOKE, BRITISH COLUMBIA, CANADA, April 30, 2025 /EINPresswire.com/ -- A new litter of Labradoodle puppies has been made available for adoption through It’s a Doodle K9 Service, an established dog training and breeding provider based in British Columbia.
 The puppies, a mix of red, chocolate, and black Labradoodles, are part of a planned breeding program known for producing calm, well-socialized, and intelligent dogs suitable for families and individuals seeking a balanced companion.

 This latest release includes trained Labradoodles available in BC, with several already having undergone early socialization and foundational training.
 The puppies have been closely monitored since birth to ensure optimal health and temperament.